Classicality of Consciousness in Quantum Darwinism: Introduction

-Here I shall propose that indeed the set of all Awareness Operators is not itself tuned to the conditions redundantly recorded by Quantum Darwinism, but that instead there are many subsets of Awareness Operators that are each tuned to different forms of multiple copies of information, and it is the Awareness Operators that are tuned to the form of multiple copies that actually exist in the brain that will receive the dominant expectation values and hence make the dominant contribution to consciousness.
+Here I shall propose that indeed the Awareness Operators are not themselves tuned to the conditions redundantly recorded by Quantum Darwinism, but that instead there are many sets of Awareness Operators that are each tuned to different forms of multiple copies of information, and it is the set of Awareness Operators that are tuned to the form of multiple copies that actually exist in the brain that will receive the dominant expectation values and hence make the dominant contribution to consciousness.
 There may indeed be some measure of conscious perceptions that do not correspond to classical components of the quantum state, but if that measure is sufficiently suppressed in comparison with the measure corresponding to classical components, that would be sufficient to explain why our observations are predominantly classical.